|

 •

-The solution must be built in accordance with logic and the modern scientific method, as opposed to being a simple compromise between the various elements considered at the analysis stage.
-This is certainly not about ending up with a synthesis following a thesis and then an antithesis as one learns to do in literary classes.
+the capacity for logical reasoning The solution must be constructed in accordance with logic and the modern scientific method, as opposed to being a simple compromise between the different elements considered at the analysis level.
+It is especially not about ending up with a synthesis following a thesis and an antithesis as learned in literary classes.

 •